 In order for a craft to make this list it had to meet several criteria:

 - Require only normal household items (also it cannot be expensive)

 - Is not food (Christmas food is great!
 I just didn’t want to cook desserts/junk food 12 days in a row)

 I did not list any age requirements or which steps parents should help with.
 I left that for each parent to decide based on their own children and their ages.

 Day 4: Make Christmas Footprint Art

-Make a reindeer, mistletoe, snowman, penguin, a manger with baby Jesus, or Christmas tree.
+Make a reindeer, mistletoe, snowman, penguin, a manger with baby Jesus, or a Christmas tree.
 Anything using a footprint!